base-jumper/base-jumper/docs/circuits/AnalogInput.md

 `index` specifies which filter coefficient to set.
 Coefficients are numbered starting from `0`.
 `val` is the new value for the filter coefficient.

-`AnalogInput::FilterType_Lowpass` has a single coefficient (`index` of 0).
+`AnalogInput::FilterType::Lowpass` has a single coefficient (`index` of 0).
 Reducing this coefficient lowers the cut-off frequency.

 ``` cpp
 float get_filt_coeff(uint8_t index)